donaldboulton/minimal-mistakes/_products/beer.md

 ---
 title: Beer
 name: Buy Me A Beer
-layout: products
 subtitle: Buy me a beer
-excerpt: "Buy me a bottle of Beer."
 description_markdown: >-
   I like beer a lot!
 IPA, Guinness, Stout, micro brews… Dead Guy Ale is my favorite but I love to try new ones.
 Buy me half-a-pint to get going or a pint to get a good buzz.
 author: Donald Boulton